The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 Usually, where one person is in charge and making all the decisions, the company has to basically rely on that one person, his or her creativity, leadership, and credibility.

-If the company loses that particular person, then it is moreover losing the drive of the organization.
+If the company loses that particular person, it is also losing the organization’s drive.

-There is just too much dependency on one person to be filling the leadership shoes.
+There is too much dependency on one person to fill the leadership shoes.

 On the flip side, the case of distributed leadership, it allows the commitment and responsibility to be distributed to different workers.